-- Concern and frustration about longer waiting times for most NHS services e.g. primary care, mental health, urgent and emergency care services. - Improved communication about waiting times and status of referrals - More patient-centred pathways and improved coordination and continuity of care between GPs, diagnostics and NHS teams
+- Concern and frustration about longer waiting times for most NHS services e.g. primary care, mental health, urgent and emergency care services. - Improved communication about waiting times and status of referrals - More consistent and timely feedback of diagnostic results, which are often sent via GPs - Many new parents felt there is a lack of aftercare/ postnatal support - More patient-centred pathways and improved coordination and continuity of care between GPs, diagnostics and NHS teams

-TRUST IN PUBLIC
+₹\ TRUST IN PUBLIC SERVICES